More Boeing workers will return to worksites starting mid-July

 Although many Boeing workers, including its roughly 27,000 local manufacturing workers, have long since returned to their physical worksites, many others continue to work remotely in some capacity.

-Bill Dugovich, a spokesperson for the Society of Professional Engineering Employees in Aerospace, estimates that roughly half of the company’s 15,000 local engineers are still working working either remotely or in a hybrid system of remote and office work.
+Bill Dugovich, a spokesperson for the Society of Professional Engineering Employees in Aerospace, estimates that roughly half of the company’s 15,000 local engineers are still working either remotely or in a hybrid system of remote and office work.

 In Friday’s statement, D’Ambrose said some workers could continue working remotely or in hybrid arrangements based on “conversations with your manager about what work arrangement best aligns to the work you do.”